 The UCAS application

-This information is treated confidentially and only shared with those responsible for arranging support and helping you with your application.
-Knowing about your circumstances may also help admissions staff consider your achievements in context - it won’t reflect negatively on your application.
+This information is treated confidentially and only shared with those responsible for arranging support and helping you with your application (e.g. the student support team).
+Knowing about your circumstances may also help admissions staff consider your achievements in context – it won’t reflect negatively on your application.
 This information won’t be used to set your fee status either – it is just there to make sure you get the right support.

 You are always in control – if you decide don’t want support, you can choose not to accept it, but if you change your mind later on, or if your circumstances change, it’s ready for you.
-To find out more about sharing information about your circumstances in the UCAS application, read our FAQs page.
+Find out more about sharing information your circumstances in the UCAS application on our FAQs page.